samee99/samee99.github.io/blog/blogs/dl.md

 You wonder if the artificial neural network you are building can learn weights (parameters) similar to synapses in the brain:

-Artificial Neural Network with single artificial neuron with learnable weights So instead of supplying tire features, you ask if artificial neural networks can learn weights (i.e. parameters) by reducing the error between the desired output and predicted output?
+Artificial Neural Network with a single artificial neuron with learnable weights.

+So instead of supplying tire features, you ask if artificial neural networks can learn weights (i.e. parameters) by reducing the error between the desired output and predicted output?
 You argue that you already have the desired output for the 600 images, since you labeled the image as 1 if it contains a car and 0 if it doesn’t.
 Why not just use that desired output to adjust the weights of our Artificial Neural Network.
 You draw another figure to illustrate the point: